Skip to main content

 • Live within easy commuting distance of Solent University.

-• Not require additional support for living expenses or accommodation other than that provided through the Solent Sanctuary Scholarship
+• Not require additional support for living expenses or accommodation, other than that provided through the Solent Sanctuary Scholarship

-All undergraduate programmes are open to Solent Sanctuary Scholarship applicants except BSc (Hons) Adult Nursing Practice, BSc (Hons) Mental Health Nursing, foundation years and apprenticeships.
+All undergraduate programmes are open to Solent Sanctuary Scholarship applicants except BSc (Hons) Adult Nursing Practice, BSc (Hons) Mental Health Nursing, foundation years, and apprenticeships.

 Please be aware you are likely to be able to apply for a contextual offer, which is a scheme where applicants who meet certain criteria (including being a refugee) may receive lower entry offers than standard (based on their context and individual circumstances).
-Those who meet the contextual offer criteria should apply the usual UCAS process and should also use of self-declaration form if they feel they meet additional criteria.
+Those who meet the contextual offer criteria should apply through the usual UCAS process and should also use a self-declaration form if they feel they meet additional criteria.
 Find out more about contextual offers.

 For further information please contact Monika Materna-Brossier, International Student Adviser, at sanctuary@solent.ac.uk who will support you through the application process.
 If you do not yet have a conditional or unconditional offer from Solent University, we can also support you with this process.